brianyaklin/brianyaklin.github.io/_posts/2022-01-11-pysnmp-hlapi-overview.md

 ObjectIdentity((1,3,6,1,2,1,1,5,0))
 ```

-> If you don't have a compiled MIB for the OID that you are querying, the output of the ObjectIdentity on the returned value will be the OID instead of a human-readable value.
+If you don't have a compiled MIB for the OID that you are querying, the output of the ObjectIdentity on the returned value will be the OID instead of a human-readable value.
 See the section below on compiled MIB's with PySNMP.
+{: .notice--info}

 ObjectType() encapsulates our ObjectIdentity() into a container which we can use with various SNMP commands.
 In this instance the only parameter that we provide to ObjectType is our ObjectIdentity():